adamtaylor/adamtaylor.github.io/_drafts/2012-03-27-unicode-perl-best-practices.md

-This might get a bit tedious but fortunately the [Grapheme Cluster String module](https://metacpan.org/module/Unicode::GCString) provides a number of helpful string methods that works with unicode characters.
+This might get a bit tedious but fortunately the [Grapheme Cluster String module](https://metacpan.org/module/Unicode::GCString) provides a number of helpful string methods that work with unicode characters.

 ### Unicode Properties ###